codevence/fair-wizard-guide/docs/about/introduction/overview.rst

 .. figure:: overview/overview.png
    :align: center

-   Different components of the |project_name_full| and roles interacting with them.
+   Different components of the FAIR Wizard and roles interacting with them.

 Knowledge Model